PKPs are still heavily in development and things may change. We're grateful for feedback on how to improve the docs and examples!

 LIT test tokens to mint a PKP on Chronicle?
 Use the faucet: https://faucet.litprotocol.com/

 PKP Developer Preview is Live!
 Get a PKP on the PKP Explorer

-Each PKP is an ECDSA key-pair generated collectively by the Lit nodes through a process called Distributed Key Generation (DKG).
-As a network, this allows Lit to generate a new keypair where nobody knows the whole private key.
-Instead, each node only holds a share of the key.
-These signature shares must be combined above the threshold ( 2/3 of the nodes) to produce the complete signature signed by the PKP.
+- Fault-tolerant: Each PKP is generated collectively by the Lit nodes through a process called Distributed Key Generation (DKG).
+As a network, this allows Lit to generate a new key-pair where the private key never exists in its entirety.

 - Interoperable: Use WalletConnect to connect PKPs to your favorite dApps, just like any other EOA wallet.

 PKPs can be used to power a wide array of potential applications and use cases: